OT-CONTAINER-KIT/redis-operator/SECURITY.md

 ## Reporting a Vulnerability

-If you find any security vulnerability inside the Project, please open a issue at https://github.com/OT-CONTAINER-KIT/redis-operator/issues
+If you find any security vulnerability inside the Project, please open an issue at https://github.com/OT-CONTAINER-KIT/redis-operator/issues